 - 1. Medical, physical, psychological or social need: If a child or family member has a significant medical, physical, psychological or social need that you would like taken into account when places are allocated, applicants should tick the relevant box on the application form and submit supporting evidence with their request.
 The evidence must be in writing from a doctor or other appropriate professional involved with the child/family member's health, wellbeing or specific family circumstances.
 In all cases, evidence must show why it is appropriate that the child attends the preferred school and why others schools in the area are inappropriate. - 2.
 Catchment area: Each school has a geographical catchment area defined by Portsmouth City Council.
 Catchment areas give some priority to children living in the local area of the school.
 Living in the school's catchment area does not guarantee a place at the school.
 Catchment areas are determined by home address (the child's permanent address).
 Further details of the school's catchment area can be found on the Portsmouth City Council website. - 3.
 Sibling: A sibling is defined as a brother or sister (living in the same household) already on roll and attending the school applied for and who will still be attending the school the following academic year.
 This includes half, step, or foster or adoptive brother or sister, living within the same family unit at the same address.
 Twins, triplets and other children of multiple birth will be admitted above the admission limit if the limit has been reached by admitting one of the multiple birth children.
 A sibling link at the school does not guarantee admission to the school. - 4.
 Service Premium: Service premium is paid to eligible children of armed services personnel under S14 of the Education Act 2002.
 The service premium is designed to support children with parents serving in the regular British Armed Forces.
 Pupils attract the premium if they meet the following criteria: One of their parents is serving in the regular armed forces; one of their parents served in the regular armed forces in the last 3 years; one of their parents died while serving in the armed forces and the pupil is in receipt of a pension under the Armed Forces Compensation Scheme and the War Pensions Scheme. - 5.
+Early Years Pupil Premium: The early years pupil premium is additional funding paid to support disadvantaged three and four year olds in government-funded early years settings.
+Eligibility criteria for early years pupil premium is outlined at www.gov.uk/get-extra-early-years-funding.
+Evidence of eligibility will have been provided by parents to the Westover preschool and submitted to the Local Authority. - 6.
 Distance: Distances are measured in a straight line 'as the crow flies'.
 Distances are measured using the Council's Geographical Information System (GIS).
 The Local Land and Property Gazatteer (LLPG) unique property co-ordinates will be used to represent the school, whilst home co-ordinates will be primarily derived from the LLPG, with Ordnance Survey's Address-Point® product used as support.
 Only distances measured by GIS will be taken into account for the purposes of the distance criterion.
 Should there be two or more identical distances the prioritization will be done by casting lots.